 Kate Burnet

 I completed the Ivy Tech Therapeutic Massage program in 2017 and strive to meet each client exactly where they are—supporting their unique process and helping them reconnect with their own capacity for wellness.
+I am currently in my second year of Somatic Experience training and look forward to completing the SEP certification in 2027

 Before settling into this work, I spent many years immersed in creative and exploratory pursuits that took me across the U.S. and abroad, deepening my understanding of culture, narrative, and human resilience.
 Those experiences continue to inform how I listen, observe, and show up with care and curiosity.